When and how to measure a habitat or development’s impact on biodiversity.

 - plan habitat management decisions that promote biodiversity

-Using the biodiversity metric tool
+Using the metric tool

-Information to gather before using the tool
+Information to gather before using the metric tool

-For full details on how to find the information you need to use the tool and how to use it, read the biodiversity metric tool user guide.
+For full details on how to find the information you need to use the metric tool and how to use it, read the biodiversity metric tool user guide.

-You should also consult a professional ecologist, who will use the tool for your project, including gathering, inputting and assessing data.
+You should also consult a professional ecologist, who will use the metric tool for your project, including gathering, inputting and assessing data.
 The Chartered Institute of Ecology and Environmental Management publishes guidance on how to find a suitable consultant.

 - the types of habitat, both present and planned